manaleks/MosFinData-CityPortait/README.md

 # MosFinData-CityPortait
-CityPortait show you your city agane!
+CityPortait show you your city again!